 - Physical security risks.
 Theft, damage, and sabotage of goods, equipment, and facilities can cause significant disruption to the supply chain, leading to delays and increased costs.
 Security teams should conduct regular assessments of the supply chain to identify potential vulnerabilities and improve security measures.

 - Regulatory compliance.
 Supply chain compliance is essential for ensuring that all partners and suppliers in the supply chain meet required regulatory standards.
 Failure to meet these requirements can result in fines, legal action, and reputation damage, leading to disruption in the supply chain.
 Security teams should conduct regular assessments to identify compliance gaps and take appropriate action to address them.

-Plus, ROAR allows businesses to track compliance with multiple frameworks simultaneously.
+Plus, ZenGRC allows businesses to track compliance with multiple frameworks simultaneously.
 This eliminates redundant efforts and streamlines compliance.

-Schedule a free demo now to see ROAR in action.
+Schedule a free demo now to see ZenGRC in action.